McConnell for the first time recognizes Biden as President-elect - KESQ

 McConnell for the first time recognizes Biden as President-elect

-Senate Majority Leader Mitch McConnell said Tuesday that following the electors meeting on Monday, “as of this morning, our country officially has a President-elect and a vice president-elect.”
+Senate Majority Leader Mitch McConnell for the first time acknowledged Joe Biden’s victory and referred to him as President-elect, six weeks after Election Day and amid President Donald Trump’s continued refusal to accept defeat.

-“The electoral college has spoken,” he said from the Senate floor in the US Capitol, adding, “Today I want to congratulate President-elect Joe Biden.”
+“The electoral college has spoken,” McConnell said in remarks from the Senate floor in the US Capitol, adding, “Today I want to congratulate President-elect Joe Biden.”

 McConnell’s comments are significant given that many Senate Republicans still wouldn’t recognize Biden’s victory on Monday evening even after the Electoral College made the win official.

+Senate Minority Leader Chuck Schumer said Tuesday that Trump needs to “take his cue from Leader McConnell, that it’s time to end his term,” in a floor speech and also called on his GOP colleagues to follow suit.

+“Our Republican colleagues, for the sake of our democracy, for the sake of the peaceful transition of power, should stop the shenanigans,” Schumer said “Stop the misrepresentations and acknowledge that Joe Biden will be our next president.”

-McConnell, a Kentucky Republican, made the remark after talking about the Donald Trump presidency in the past tense, touting his administration’s accomplishments, including the country’s “economic prosperity,” “foreign policy,” judicial appointments, and “bold regulatory changes” in a floor speech.
+McConnell, a Kentucky Republican, made his comments after praising the Trump presidency in the past tense, touting his administration’s accomplishments, including the country’s “economic prosperity,” “foreign policy,” judicial appointments, and “bold regulatory changes” in a floor speech.

 “It would take far more than one speech to catalog all the major wins the Trump administration has helped deliver for the American people,” he said.
 “The outsider who swore he would shake up Washington and lead our country to new accomplishments, both at home and abroad proceeded to do exactly that.
 President Trump and Vice President Mike Pence deserve our thanks and our gratitude for their tireless work and their essential roles in all these victories and in many more.”